-- (a) Whether or not the place (or part thereof) or object is of state-level cultural heritage significance (this should include a consideration of the Heritage Council Criteria for the Assessment of Cultural Heritage Significance, adopted 7 August 2008), in accordance with s.11(1)(k) of the Act. - (b) The category or categories in which the place or object should be included in the Victorian Heritage Register. - (c) The extent of registration. - (d) The categories of works/activities able to be carried out without the need for a permit.
+- (a) Whether or not the place (or part thereof) or object is of State-level cultural heritage significance (this should include a consideration of the Heritage Council Criteria for the Assessment of Cultural Heritage Significance, adopted 6 December 2012 and updated 1 December 2022), in accordance with s.11(1)(k) of the Act; - (b) whether objects recommended as objects integral are integral to understanding the cultural heritage significance of the place; - (c) the recommended extent of registration, which includes: - whether any recommended additional land is important to the protection or conservation of the place; or - whether the State-level cultural significance of the place would be substantially less if any recommended additional land or any part of the additional land were developed. - (d) the categories of works/activities able to be carried out without the need for a permit (permit exemptions); - (e) whether or not a registered place or object should be amended.

-Note: specific development proposals that may affect the place or object in the future are generally not relevant.
+Note: specific development proposals that may affect the place, object or land in the future are generally not relevant.